-Licensing,
+- Licensing,

-Sale of electricity,
+- Sale of electricity,

-Town planning,
+- Town planning,

-Building control and
+- Building control and

-Local economic development.
+- Local economic development.

-In the financial year under review, all section 57 Mangers had signed performance agreements with its annexures.
+In the financial year under review 6 (six) section 57 managers were appointed and all of them had signed performance agreements.
+However 2 (two) of them resigned due to expiry of the term of their contracts.
+There was no situation where a section 57 was fired or dismissed.
 The municipality acknowledges the gaps in terms of performance information; however steps were taken to ensure improvements.
 These include increasing capacity in the performance management unit to better to improve management of information on predetermined objectives.
-The exercised its oversight role and responsibility in line with Section 166 of the Municipal Finance governance structure of the Municipality and led to a qualified audit opinion.
+The summary of departmental performances and municipal performance are as Follows: